tsen1220/lua-online-tic-tac-toe-server/README.md

 ```

+### Match_Create

-If nakama matchmaker matched, it would create the match room with matchID and setupState (ex:room rule).
+If nakama matchmaker matched, it would create the match room with matchID and setupState (ex:room rule, room presences...).

 And players can join the match by matchID.